autosit/autosit.github.io/_posts/2019-04-12-pmbm_visualization.md

 Crouse, D., Willett, P. and Bar-Shalom, Y. (2011). "[Developing a Real-Time Track Display That Operators Do Not Hate.][Crouse2011]" IEEE Transactions on Signal Processing, vol. 59, no. 7.

+## Prerequisites

+Mathematical maturity and strong programming skills are essential to succeed with this project.
+The candidate should consider taking the new 7.5 credit course TTK4250 Sensor Fusion instead of the conventional two 2.75 credit specialization themes.

 ## Contact

 Supervisor: [Edmund Brekke].